tomjenningss/deploying-and-packaging-applications/README.md

 Go to the directory that the `SystemReadinessCheck.java` will be saved

+Ensure you save the java file (cmd + s)

-Now we create the SystemLivenessCheck class
+### Create the SystemLivenessCheck class.

 Create a new file called `SystemLivenessCheck.java`

 `touch SystemLivenessCheck.java`

-Open `SystemLivenessCheck.java` and  Insert the following code
+Open `SystemLivenessCheck.java` and  insert the following code:

 ````
 package io.openliberty.sample.system;